 Long flights really do a number on our bodies.
 But Girls Who Travel believes that there must be a way to keep the body in good condition during a long flight so we don’t feel like zombies as soon as we step off the plane.
-To help, I teamed up with yogini Kerry Maiorca: co-owner and manager of Bloom Yoga Studio in Chicago.
+To help, I teamed up with yogini Kerry Maiorca: co-owner and manager of Bloom Yoga Studio in Chicago to get some airplane yoga poses.

 “I think yoga’s a great, portable form of physical and mental fitness.
 You don’t need a lot of equipment, you don’t really need a lot of space and you don’t need any special clothes or gear to be able to do it.”
 Kerry equates a long flight to a long workday at a desk—you slouch, your hips pitch forward and your lower back crunches.
 In addition, on a plane your neck and shoulders get tense, your feet swell, and you subconsciously stop taking deep breaths on a plane because the air gets stale and stinky.

 So what’s a travel sister to do?
-Kerry showed us how a few, simple yoga exercises in your airplane seat or hostel room can do wonders to restore your body’s natural balance and keep you in good shape for your adventures.
+Kerry showed us how a few, simple airplane yoga exercises can do wonders to restore your body’s natural balance and keep you in good shape for your adventures.

 First and foremost, Kerry recommends taking a few deep breaths, in through the nose and out through the mouth.
 Shallow breathing leads to more fatigue.
 Next, take off your shoes, flex and point your toes, and do circles with your ankles.
 This will help get the blood flowing in your lower extremities.
 Then, circle your shoulders forwards and backwards, inhaling as you squeeze and exhaling as you drop the shoulders.